TITLE 92: TRANSPORTATION

 a) Open to Public.
 All hearings conducted in any proceeding shall be open to the public.

-1) Out-of-state petitioners must initially submit the filing fee, authorized by Section 2-118 of the Code and Section 1001.70(b)(1) of this Part, and evidence of their residency, such as, but not limited to, voter registration, income tax returns, apartment rental leases, mortgage contracts, employment verification, utility and/or telephone bills, etc. The Department reserves the discretion to reject out-of-state petitions that fail to provide this evidence or establish residency.
+1) Out-of-state petitioners must provide evidence of their residency, such as, but not limited to, voter registration, income tax returns, apartment rental leases, mortgage contracts, employment verification, utility and/or telephone bills, etc. The Department reserves the discretion to reject out-of-state petitions that fail to provide this evidence or establish residency.
 The Department also reserves the discretion to reject out-of-state petitions if there is evidence that the petitioner is regularly present in the State of Illinois, for such reasons as, but not limited to, through work, school or family contacts and is capable of attending a hearing in person in a timely manner.
-An out‑of‑state petitioner who chooses to appear in person must either testify to, or provide documentation of, the location of his or her current residency.
+An out‑of‑state petitioner who chooses to appear in person must either testify to, or provide documentation of, the location of the petitioner's current residency.
+An out-of-state petitioner who has not completed the requirements for reinstatement as a BAIID Multiple Offender (BMO) permittee or is currently a Lifetime permittee (see Section 1001.410) in Illinois must also submit a valid state-issued identification card or driver's license prior to being granted reinstatement.

 d) Depositions and Interrogatories